On The Road At Your School

 Since 1988 (even before we opened in our current building) Science World has toured throughout the province with our On The Road program.
 From 1988 to 2005 we visited schools, festivals, and public events supported by specific donors or on a fee for service basis.

 From 2005 to 2012 with support from the provincial government and donors, On The Road increased it’s reach to more than 1.3 million people offering free school visits across British Columbia, including more than one million students in grades K–12.
 The On the Road team made more than 1,000 visits to communities, both large and small, throughout BC.
-This momentum continued through to 2020 with a model funded internally with additional support from presenting sponsors providing free visits to every school in BC, visiting more than 30,000 students each year outside the Lower Mainland whose students might not otherwise have a chance to visit Science World in Vancouver.
-Our high energy presentations are curriculum linked and provide an unforgettable science experience for students.
+This momentum continues today providing free visits to BC schools beyond the Lower Mainland whose students might not otherwise have a chance to visit Science World in Vancouver.
+Our high energy presentations are curriculum linked and provide an unforgettable science experience to over 30,000 students each year thanks to support from tour partners and sponsors.

 We are excited to continue this important outreach to communities across the province both online and in-person for years to come.